mirkenstein/MSAI-339-NoSQL/HW.md

 All 3 questions are on  db collection `sample_mflix.embedded_movies` To load the sample database follow the instructions here [https://github.com/mirkenstein/MSAI-339-NoSQL/blob/master/Mongo/README_ATLAS.md](https://github.com/mirkenstein/MSAI-339-NoSQL/blob/master/Mongo/README_ATLAS.md)

-1. Write a  query on which captures all 3 requirements:
+1. Write a  query  which captures all 3 requirements:
   a.
-Movies `year` between 1975 and 1980
+Movies with `year` between 1975 and 1980
-  c.
+  b.
 Display only 3 columns `title`,`year`, `runtime`
-  b.
+  c.
 Order by runtime (asc or desc)
-  c.
+  d.
 Return  top 5 results and submit as part of your homework.

-Return results would look like  the
+Return results would look like  this
 ```csv
 title,year,runtime
 The Terminator ,1980, 120